markNZed/TaskFlow/processor/rxjs/README.md

-# RxJS Task Processor
+# RxJS Processor

-This is the RxJS Task Processor in T@skFlow.
+This is the RxJS Processor in T@skFlow.
 RxJS version 7 implements ReactiveX which is language-agnostic, and there are many implementations of the ReactiveX API in various programming languages, including RxJava, RxSwift, and others.

 1. Written in Node JS, Express, RxJS
 2. Fetched data is cached by SQLite